viedoc/custom-reports/example-reports/README.md

 - [Drug Accountability](./drug-accountability/drugAccountability.R): monitoring of kit allocation and returns
 - [Medication Inconsistency](./medication-inconsistency/medicationInconsistency.R): relationship between concomitant medication forms and adverse event forms
 - [Outliers](/outliers/outliers.R): how to identify statistical outliers in the data
-- [Survival Curve](.survival-curve/survivalCurvePlotKaplanMeier.R): how to perform a survival analysis using the Survival package, and a more complicated plot using the plotly package.
+- [Survival Curve](./survival-curve/survivalCurvePlotKaplanMeier.R): how to perform a survival analysis using the Survival package, and a more complicated plot using the plotly package.
+- [SAE gauge plot](./SAE-guage-plot/SAE%20gauge%20plot.R) (unvalidated): example of a gauge plot

 ## To use:
 1. In Viedoc Admin, create a new study.
 Assign a designer and allow Reports in Design Settings.